 In today’s post I’ll share the paint I am choosing for our smooth cherry kitchen cabinets.
 We are hosting our first family gathering here on Christmas Day which is giving me the much needed push to make this space look more like “us”.

 I’ll never grow tired of white kitchens, but this time around we’re going with Graystone (a Ben Moore color that can be mixed at Lowe’s).
-We may even introduce brass pulls, or glass knobs.
-We’re letting it unfold one step at a a time.

 Why Are We Painting Cherry Cabinets?

 Now that we’ve updated the walls and surrounding areas, the kitchen feels so formal compared to the style of the rest of our furnishings in our home.
 As of right now…it doesn’t flow at ALL with our foyer & dining room makeover.
 As demonstrated by Max.
 Only casual vibes around here, lol.

 I gave this a lot of thought.
 Mark didn’t love these particular cabinets and he’s a wood lover, so he’s been encouraging me to paint them.
 In our previous house we loved having a neutral backdrop and introducing wood tones in smaller pieces.
 So paint it is.

 My thoughts & experiences painting cabinets: